tatlikazan-rv/tatlikazan-rv.github.io/README.md

 ### Developing Systems for Trustworthy Medical Question Answering (ongoing)

-Developing a local-hosted (opt. cloud-hosted) Perplexity like GenAI (NLP-RAG) for medical research/consumer questions, based on scientific articles
-- Focusing on privacy and interpretability,
-- handling 20 million research papers
-- implemented for both MacOS & Ubuntu
+I am currently developing a local-hosted (opt. cloud-hosted) Perplexity like Generative AI(NLP-RAG) app for medical research/consumer questions, based on scientific articles.
+It focuses on privacy and interpretability.
+It can handle 20 million research papers and it's implemented for both MacOS & Ubuntu.

 ```(incoming): example for chat UI with sources```